 We are striving to enhance the economic benefits gained from resource saving activities, such as improving the throughput yield of exhaustible raw materials and product yield.

-Exhaustible Raw Material Use (Sumitomo Chemical, Group Companies in Japan)
+Exhaustible Raw Material Use (Sumitomo Chemical and Group Companies in Japan)

-Note: Economic effects are detailed on page 107 of the Data Book.
+Note: Economic effects are detailed in the supplementary data (page 125)

-- Thoroughly Managing Waste and Reducing Landfill Waste
+- Thoroughly Managing Waste and Promoting Increased Recycling Internally and Externally

 We have achieved a major reduction in industrial landfill waste by reducing the amount of industrial waste generated and promoting recycling.
 In addition, as a specified resource industry identified by the Act on Promotion of Effective Use of Resources, we are also working to systematically limit the generation of industrial byproducts (sludge).

-- Moving up the Schedule for Comprehensive Treatment of Waste with Minute Amounts of PCBs before Legal Disposal Deadline Set by the PCB Special Measures Law
+- Moving up the Schedule for the Treatment of Waste with Minute Amounts of PCBs before Legal Disposal Deadline Set by the PCB Special Measures Law

 We winnowed the external operators jointly contracted to dispose of waste by main Group companies down to just one.
-Regarding the waste with minute amounts of PCBs (transformers, condensers, etc.) being stored or used by each company, we formulated a plan to comprehensively treat the waste over multiple years and are promoting proper management.
-We plan to dispose of all such waste by March 2025.
-(We expect to dispose of a total of around 500 pieces of equipment and around 1,800 tons of waste.)
+Regarding the waste with minute amounts of PCBs (transformers, condensers, etc.) being stored or used by each company, we formulated and are carrying out a plan to treat the waste over multiple years.
+We plan to treat all applicable equipment by March 2025.